vcbraun/flixster/README.md

 <img src="https://github.com/vcbraun/flixster/blob/master/walkthru/landscape.gif" height=250><br>

 ### Notes
-Describe any challenges encountered while building the app.
+It took me a while to understand how the API calls work, as well as the recyclerview.

 ### Open-source libraries used